LSDdev/SoundActor/README.md

 ![Example](https://media.giphy.com/media/43bsre4ylQirSsXUmf/giphy.gif)

-# Using Core
+# Using SoundActor

-Docs for the usage coming.
+Docs for the usage should be coming.

 # Technical details
 ## Requirements